 Each of the bathroom/shower areas were graced with copious amounts of inspirational signs to encourage us to find joy in our service to each other and the success of the Sufi Camp.
 There was even a teaching from Mother Teresa, the Saint, who advised us to “love one another.”

 The rain drenched morning started with a 30 minute sitting meditation which flowed into the next offering of a dynamic qi gong (a slow moving meditation meant to cultivate energy).
-Because the power of the recent storms had disabled all electricity, our delicious breakfast had to be prepared by lighting several lantern’s.

 Three vegetarian meals a day, with everything so lovingly prepared, delighted our senses throughout the entire camping extravaganza.

 The Hindu devotional singing known as kirtan next enlivened the opulent temple that used to be a stale gymnasium.
 A shrine with offerings graced the many pictures of the attendant’s guru’s and spiritual teachers.
 Huge bouquets of giant-sized flowers were hung on the basketball nets.

 It was time to gather close to the wise woman called Mushida Rabia.
 The term Murshid or Murshida means Guide.
 It is used in traditional Sufism to refer to the spiritual figure who directs a Sufi school.

 Beautifully dressed in a yellow flowing robe, she gave us instructions on how to receive dharma (sacred teachings).
 We were taught to hold our wrists to relax our pulse and call for guidance from our inner masters.

 “Watch your breath, move into the great harmonic of all life.
 A delusion of suffering must be changed so we must call upon the wise avatars.”

 We began with honoring the ancestors and chanting sacred phrases with hand mudras to open us up to respectfully receive the healing teachings.